lirona/anonWallet/DOCUMENTATION-Resilient-Activist-Technology.md

 - **Blockchain Abstraction:** All blockchain-related features are abstracted away from the user, making the technology accessible to non-technical users without requiring knowledge of cryptocurrency concepts
 - **Gas Sponsorship:** Paymasters sponsor gas fees, removing barriers to entry and ensuring activists can use the wallet without needing prior cryptocurrency
 - **Simple Banking UX:** Familiar banking-style interface that feels intuitive to users without crypto experience
+- **Secure Backup:** Passkeys are encrypted and backed up in Google Password Manager/iCloud, allowing wallet restoration on other devices

 ---